Thesis and Dissertation Preparation

 - Submit your approved prospectus (or summary) and the thesis/dissertation committee form to the Graduate School.
-This form also indicates admission to candidacy and is required before you can register for thesis/dissertation hours (5999, 6999, or 7999).
+You cannot register for thesis/ dissertation hours (5999, 6999, or 7999) until you do.

-- Typeset the manuscript, with input from your committee (be sure to follow the appropriate style guide).
+- Typeset the manuscript, with input from your committee on organization and format.

-- Submit to the Graduate School signed signature pages on bond and one copy of the manuscript on regular paper (which must occur at least 7 calendar days prior to the last day of regular classes).
+- Submit to the Graduate School signed signature pages on bond and one copy of the manuscript on regular paper at least 7 calendar days prior to the last day of regular classes.
 The summer "semester" ends on the last day of second summer session.

-- The graduate school will review your manuscript (plan on 10-14 days if turned in by the deadline).
+- The graduate school reviews your manuscript (plan on 10-14 days).

-- Complete any edits (hopefully minimal!) and return the manuscript to the Graduate School for final approval (by the official date of graduation for that term).
+- Complete any edits (hopefully minimal!) and return the manuscript to the Graduate School.

-- Once we receive your bound copies back from the Library Bindery, we will send you any copies you ordered for yourself and we will post your thesis/dissertation in the online repository, which is indexed by WorldCat.
+- Once we receive your bound copies back from the Library Bindery, we will send the copies as you indicated on your form, and post your thesis/dissertation in the online repository, which is indexed by WorldCat.